Huskarhero/django-shop/docs/reference/client-framework.rst

 ===============

 The **django-SHOP** framework declares a bunch of Angular directives and controllers, grouped into separate modules.
-All these modules are placed into their own JavaScript files for instance ``static/shop/js/auth.js``, ``static/shop/js/cart.js``, ``static/shop/js/catalog.js``, etc. and use a corresponding but unique naming scheme, to avoid conflicts with other third party AngularJS modules.
-The naming scheme for these three modules is unsurprisingly: ``django.shop.auth``, ``django.shop.cart``, ``django.shop.catalog``, etc.
+All these modules are placed into their own JavaScript file and use the same but unique naming scheme, for example ``django.shop.auth``, ``django.shop.cart``, ``django.shop.catalog`` etc., to avoid conflicts with other third party modules.

-This is where Sekizai's ``render_block`` templatetag, together with the postprocessor ``module_list`` becomes useful.
-We now can manage our AngularJS dependencies:
+This is where Sekizai's ``render_block`` templatetag, together with the postprocessor ``module_list`` we can manage our AngularJS dependencies:

 .. code-block:: Django